KenKundert/why-invest-in-bitcoin/README.rst

 'exorbitant privilege' that allows the US to push its expenses off on to the entire world.
 The US has aggressively defended the dollar against gold for a long time.
 However, this battle with gold has depleted the US resources.
-Specifically, the US has sold off much of its gold reserves in order to undermine gold, keeping its price artificially low.
+Specifically, the US has secretly sold off much of its gold reserves in order to undermine gold, keeping its price artificially low.
 It has not been completely successful.
 While there are no countries still on the gold standard, other countries hold assets other than the dollar to make up their reserves; including gold and the currencies of other countries.

 However, the tactics that the US used to undermine gold will not work nearly as well against Bitcoin.

-When gold started to increase in value the US would dump gold on to the market to damp the rise and discourage its use.
+When gold started to increase in value the US would dump gold on to the market to damp its rise and discourage its use.
 This reduced the US gold reserves, which also acts to undercut the rationale for using the dollar as a reserve currency.
 The US is currently trying to hide this situation by refusing to allow its gold reserves to be audited.